yessycrown/t4ds/_posts/2023-04-09-topological-distances.md

 We can use the same idea for persistence diagrams.
-That is, given two persistence diagrams `PD1` and `PD2`,
+That is, given two persistence diagrams `PD1` and `PD2`, we compute the optimal matching between points, and find its weight.

+However, there should be one glaring issue that comes to mind in doing this.
+*What if PD1 and PD2 have a different number of points?* Indeed, then a bijection would not be possible, and our distance is not well-defined.

+To handle this issue, we consider the diagonal on persistence diagrams as having infinite cardinality.
+If a bijection is not possible, "leftover" points are paired with the diagonal.
+Then, the so-called *bottleneck distance* between persistence diagrams is defined as follows:

+$d_B(PD1, PD2) =

 ## Wrapping Up